inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 On the cool, green hills of Earth.

 The arching sky is calling
-Spacemen back to their trade.
+Spacemen back to their tra.
 All hands!
 Standby!
 Free falling!
-And the lights below us fade.
+And the lights below us fa.
-Out ride the sons of Terra,
+Out ri the sons of Terra,
-Far drives the thundering jet,
+Far drives the thunring jet,
 Up leaps the race of Earthmen,
 Out, far, and onward yet--